openmanuscript/openmanuscript/specification_v1.1.md

 - **required tags** These must be present.
   - **scenes** An array of scene names.
-These are expected to be present in the `scenes` directory, but this is not strictly required by the specification.
+These are expected to be present in the `scenes` directory, but applications are expected to react gracefully (report the missing file, and not crash) if the files do not exist.
 - **optional tags** These are defined by the specification, but need not be present.
   - **desc**  A short description of the chapter, to be used in outlines.
   - **pov**   Point of view of the chapter.
 Any string is valid.